Sylius/Sylius/docs/cookbook/images/image-on-entity.rst

 7. Render the image field in the form view
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For this example we eed to customize the form view from ``SyliusAdminBundle/views/PaymentMethod/_form.html.twig``, so we have to copy it to ``templates/bundles/SyliusAdminBundle/PaymentMethod/_form.html.twig`` file and render the ``{{ form_row(form.image) }}`` field.
+For this example, we need to customize the form view from ``SyliusAdminBundle/views/PaymentMethod/_form.html.twig``, so we have to copy it to ``templates/bundles/SyliusAdminBundle/PaymentMethod/_form.html.twig`` file and render the ``{{ form_row(form.image) }}`` field.